mendel5/thunderbird/README.md

 ## Folder naming
 When naming folders in an email account, it is recommended to not use dots (`.`) in the folder name.
-So instead of naming a folder `Emails from Mr. Doe` it should be named `Emails from Mr Doe`.
+So instead of naming a folder `Emails from Mr. John Doe` it should be named `Emails from Mr John Doe`.

 ## Addons
 - https://addons.thunderbird.net/en-US/thunderbird/addon/xpunge/